EMEASO23/latin102/quiz2.md

 - Quem is accusative singular because it is acting as the direct object of the clause Hercules killed

-5. Nessus gave Deianira a vial of blood, quod poisoned Hercules.
+5. Nessus gave Deianira a vial of blood, quibus poisoned Hercules.

 - Antecedent = vial, neuter sing

-- Quod em is nominative singular because it is the subject of the relative clause
+- Quibus is ablative singular because it is acting as the agent of what killed Hercules

 6. In Egypt, Hercules killed the priest Busiris, qui regularly sacrificed foreigners.